openedx/edx-platform/docs/en_us/course_authors/source/building_course/course_rerun.rst

 Use Re-Run to Create a Course
 ********************************************

-To re-run a course, you must have permission to create courses in Studio.
-You must also be a member of the course staff for the course that you want to re- run.
+Before you re-run a course, verify that:

+* You have permission to create courses in Studio.

+* You are a member of the course staff for the course that you want to re- run.

+* The original course was created in Studio, not in XML.

 To re-run a course: